Sound Fountain

 An American in Vienna: Rimsky-Korsakov's Scheherazade conducted by H. Arthur Brown on R-199-11

 Don Gabor had been working in the shipping department of RCA Victor.
 His job with RCA is quite significant for his approach.
 Initially he was not employed in the production offices or the studios, but just saw the many carton boxes, filled with shellac records, which had to be sent to the various dealers.
 That is where he probably got the idea that the quantity could be increased if the records were less expensive.
 And if he himself was going to start a label to be distributed on a large scale, it only would be feasible if he kept the price low in order to achieve a large enough turnover.
 At that time the record industry was not a highly thriving business economically.
 So Gabor had ideas of his own, just as Eli Oberstein had, who was by ten years Gabor's senior.
-That Oberstein had some influence seems logical.
+If Oberstein had some influence seems logical.
+Oberstein had also been working at Victor and had started on his own, two years before Don Gabor did.

 Don Gabor's first label was Continental in the 78 RPM era.
-Broadway is the company's address, soon to be changed to 263 West 54th St. which today is Ye Olde Tripple Inn, a famous dive bar.
+Broadway is the company's address, soon to be changed to 263 West 54th St. which later housed Ye Olde Tripple Inn, a famous New York dive bar.

-Gabor's Continental Record Company Inc. was probably founded in 1941 when Gabor was still employed by RCA.
-The first Continental recording was made at RCA on Feb.
-25, 1941 and Victor probably did the pressing, as David Diehl told me.
-Gabor also had the special ethnic labels like the Csardas label for the "Hungarian" market, and the White Eagle label for the "Polish" market.
-Record covers of 78 RPM records from the WWII era list the different labels of the company.
-The first Csardas recordings date even further back to November 25, 1940.
-Famous artists in those circles were Frank Yankovic and Victor Zembruski.
-Victor Zembruski (the Connecticut Polish Orchestra), recorded for the Continental Record Company and his recordings were released on both the White Eagle and Continental labels and were later re-released on Remington, Paris, Palace, and Masterseal..
+Gabor's first recordings were done when he was still employed by RCA.
+Gabor had special labels with ethnic music like the Csardas Label for the "Hungarian" market, and the White Eagle label for the "Polish" market.
+Record covers of 78 RPM records from the W.W.II era list the different labels of the company.
+The first Csardas recordings date back to November 25, 1940 as David Diehl told me.
+Famous artists were Frank Yankovic and Victor Zembruski.
+Victor Zembruski (the Connecticut Polish Orchestra), recorded later for the Continental Record Company and his recordings were released on both the White Eagle and Continental labels and were later re-released on Remington, Paris, Palace, and Masterseal.

-There are also sets of Continental 78 RPM records with harpsichordist Dorothy Lane in a complete edition of Bach's Well Tempered Clavier.
+There are also sets of Continental 78 RPM records with harpsichordist Dorothy Lane in a complete edition of Bach's Well Tempered Clavier (according to Irving Kolodin to be preferred over Isabelle Nef's l'Oiseau Lyre recordings, at least sound wise).

 #C 4009 - Ernö Balogh with works by Vianna, Villa Lobos, Mignone